 That’s it!
 So easy.
 Now let’s serve it up and chow down.

 - This recipe allows for a lot of variation.
-While I recommend it as it is written, the bulgur wheat can be substituted for couscous, lentils, or a meat-free alternative for a gluten-free option.
+Consider substituting bulgur wheat for couscous, lentils, or a meat-free alternative for a gluten-free option.

 - Consider adding 1 teaspoon of liquid smoke for a smokier chili.